 Nook End Farm

-If your idea of a great holiday location is to have a large, comfortable traditional 17th century farmhouse with all the atmosphere and quirky bits of a grade two listed building, then Nook End farm may be for you.
-From the village of Ambleside, at the northern reach of lake Windermere, you take the narrow Nook Lane and climb gently for half a mile up the fell towards Sweeden Bridge and the Fairfield Horshoe fells.
+Nook End Farm is a comfortable traditional 17th century farmhouse, with all the atmosphere and quirky bits of a grade two listed building.
+From the village of Ambleside, at the northern reach of lake Windermere, you take the narrow Nook Lane and climb gently for half a mile up the fell towards Sweden Bridge and the Fairfield Horseshoe fells.
 At the end of the lane lies Nook End Farm along with the adjoining Annex and Studio.

 Surrounded by fell and mountain, waterfall and river along with views from the meadow back down to the village and lake, Nook End Farm must be set in one of the finest locations in the Lake District.
 The old farm yard is a walkers right of way and is flanked by the house, the annex, studio and the garden room.
 The house faces away from the yard, where to its front is a walled, private garden.